 - A smaller percentage of resident workers (Accommodation and Food Services) employed as Technicians and Trades Workers (12.4% compared to 13.6%)

 - A larger percentage of resident workers (Accommodation and Food Services) employed as Sales Workers (13.2% compared to 12.0%)

-The number of people in the resident workers (Accommodation and Food Services)] in City of Launceston decreased by 12 between 2011 and 2016.
+The number of resident workers (Accommodation and Food Services) in the City of Launceston decreased by 12 between 2011 and 2016.

 The largest change in the occupations of the resident workers between 2011 and 2016 in the City of Launceston were those employed as:

 - Labourers (-43 persons)

 - Community and Personal Service Workers (+26 persons)

 - Professionals (-13 persons)